 - Problems recalling information and problem-solving

-s a genetic disorder, HD is passed from one family generation to the next.
-Children of an individual with HD has a 50% chance of inheriting the gene from his or her affected parent.
+As a genetic disorder, HD is passed from one family generation to the next.
+Children of an individual with HD have a 50% chance of inheriting the gene from his or her affected parent.
 Occasionally a new mutation can occur without a known family history.
 The Huntington’s Disease program at UVA is recognized as a Center of Excellence by the Huntington’s Disease Society of America (HDSA).

 HD symptoms most often develop between the ages of 30-50.
 Symptoms are mild at first and are often barely noticeable but usually worsen over the course of 15-20 years.
 Motor, mood and behavior changes are often treatable but can still be difficult for patients and families as they progress.